- Telephone:+31 20 59 86327

 Methods of Legal Research (Methoden van rechtswetenschappelijk onderzoek)

-Van Klink participates in the research programme Boundaries of Law.
-He is interested in methodological issues concerning law as an academic discipline and its relation to other disciplines, legal education, and legal argumentation and interpretation.
-Currently, he is editing together with Sanne Taekema (Erasmus University Rotterdam) a book about the development of facts and norms through interdisciplinary research.
-Together with Britta van Beers and Lonneke Poort he started the research group Biolaw and Symbolic Interaction (BioSI).
-In 2014 this research group has organized an international congress on the symbolic dimensions of bio-regulation; an edited volume is forthcoming.
-Moreover, Van Klink publishes on topics such as the role of authority in law, academic learning, radical temporality, and the rhetorical justification of exceptional measures in situations of war and in the fight against terrorism.
+Van Klink participates in the research programme Boundaries of Law, in particular in the research group Time & Law.
+He is interested in methodological issues concerning law and legal research as well as in legal change and development.
+Recently, he has edited volumes on symbolic legislation and biolaw, the fact-norm distinction and academic learning.
+Moreover, Van Klink publishes on topics such as the role of authority in law, radical temporality, law and resistance, law and language, populism and the rhetorical justification of exceptional measures in situations of war and in the fight against terrorism.

-Legal methods, legal skills, multidisciplinary and interdisciplinary research, hermeneutics, rhetorics, legal reasoning, rule of law, authority, law and politics, fight against terrorism, legal theory, political theory, sociology of law.
+Legal theory, political theory, sociology of law, legal methods, legal skills, multidisciplinary and interdisciplinary research, hermeneutics, rhetorics, legal reasoning, law and language, rule of law, authority, law and politics, law and resistance, populism, war on terror, legal change.

 - Klink, B.M.J. van & Lembcke, O.W.
 (2013).
 What Rules the Rule of Law?
 A Comparison between Michael Oakeshott and Hans Kelsen.
 In M. Henkel & O.W.
 Lembcke (eds.), Praxis und Politik - Michael Oakeshott im Dialog (pp. 225-246).
 Tübingen: Mohr Siebeck.